centminmod/centminmod-abuseipdb-reporter/readme.md

 # Credits

 The `abuseipdb-reporter.py` Python script was created with the assistance of ChatGPT Plus (ChatGPT4).
-I fed the script back to ChatGPT Plus - splitting the code into token limited bite sizes using my text prompt slicer toot at https://slicer.centminmod.com/ (which was also created using ChatGPT Plus) and asked it to summarize what the script does and this is ChatGPT Plus's reply below:
+I fed the script back to ChatGPT Plus - splitting the code into token limited bite sizes using my text prompt slicer tool at https://slicer.centminmod.com/ (which was also created using ChatGPT Plus) and asked it to summarize what the script does and this is ChatGPT Plus's reply below:

 This script is a custom Python script designed to report banned IP addresses to the AbuseIPDB API when using the ConfigServer Security & Firewall (CSF) with the BLOCK_REPORT feature.
 The script processes log data provided by the CSF Firewall and sends it to the AbuseIPDB API to help maintain a database of abusive IP addresses.
 It supports various configurations for debugging, logging, and handling cluster submissions.